-'''

 conformsTo OrderedCollection(T), UniqueCollection(T)

+''' =(object2 : OclSelf[?]) : Boolean[1] precedence: EQUALITY <>(object2 : OclSelf[?]) : Boolean[1] precedence: EQUALITY -(s : UniqueCollection(OclAny)) : OrderedSet(T) precedence: ADDITIVE The elements of self, which are not in s. append(object : T[?]) : OrderedSet(T) The set of elements, consisting of all elements of self, followed by object. appendAll(objects : OrderedCollection(T)) : OrderedSet(T) The set of elements, consisting of all elements of self, followed by objects. excluding(object : OclAny[?]) : OrderedSet(T) The ordered set containing all elements of self apart from object.
+The order of the remaining elements is not changed. excludingAll(objects : Collection(OclAny)) : OrderedSet(T) The ordered set containing all elements of self apart from all occurrences of all objects. flatten(T2)() : OrderedSet(T2) '''

 '''

-''' =(object2 : OclSelf) : Boolean precedence: EQUALITY <>(object2 : OclSelf) : Boolean precedence: EQUALITY -(s : UniqueCollection(OclAny)) : OrderedSet(T) precedence: ADDITIVE The elements of self, which are not in s. append(object : T[?]) : OrderedSet(T) The set of elements, consisting of all elements of self, followed by object. appendAll(objects : OrderedCollection(T)) : OrderedSet(T) The set of elements, consisting of all elements of self, followed by objects. excluding(object : OclAny[?]) : OrderedSet(T) The ordered set containing all elements of self apart from object.
-The order of the remaining elements is not changed. excludingAll(objects : Collection(OclAny)) : OrderedSet(T) The ordered set containing all elements of self apart from all occurrences of all objects. flatten(T2)() : OrderedSet(T2) including(object : T[?]) : OrderedSet(T) The ordered set containing all elements of self plus object added as the last element if not already present. insertAt(index : Integer, object : T[?]) : OrderedSet(T) invalidating The ordered set consisting of self with object present at position index. prepend(object : T[?]) : OrderedSet(T) The sequence consisting of object, followed by all elements in self. post IsAtStart: result->at(1) = object post IsShiftedAlong: Sequence{1..self->size()}->forAll(index | self->at(index) = result->a post IsSizePlusOne: result->size() = self->size() + 1 prependAll(objects : OrderedCollection(T)) : OrderedSet(T) The sequence consisting of objects, followed by all elements in self. reverse() : OrderedSet(T) The ordered set of elements with same elements but with the opposite order. '''
+The OCL Standard Library

+including(object : T[?]) : OrderedSet(T)

+The ordered set containing all elements of self plus object added as the last element if not already

+present.

+includingAll(objects : Collection(T)) : OrderedSet(T)

+The ordered set containing all elements of self plus objects added as the last elements.

+object

+insertAt(index

+Integer[?],

+T[?])

+OrderedSet(T)

+invalidating

+The ordered set consisting of self with object present at position index.

+prepend(object : T[?]) : OrderedSet(T)

+The sequence consisting of object, followed by all elements in self.

+post IsAtStart: result->at(1) = object

+post IsShiftedAlong: Sequence{1..self->size()}->forAll(index | self->at(index) = result->a

+post IsSizePlusOne: result->size() = self->size() + 1

+prependAll(objects : OrderedCollection(T)) : OrderedSet(T)

+The sequence consisting of objects, followed by all elements in self.

+reverse() : OrderedSet(T)

+The ordered set of elements with same elements but with the opposite order.

-''' selectByKind(TT)(type : Metaclass(TT)) : OrderedSet(TT) selectByType(TT)(type : Metaclass(TT)) : OrderedSet(TT) subOrderedSet(lower : Integer, upper : Integer) : OrderedSet(T) invalidating '''
+selectByKind(TT)(type : TT[?]) : OrderedSet(TT)

+selectByType(TT)(type : TT[?]) : OrderedSet(TT)

+'''